 Moving back into contract catering with a local refinery, Lee developed yet further his skills of leadership, discipline and organisation.
 His responsibilities included providing meals for up to 1,000 workers each day and up to 3,000 during a shutdown - with food hygiene of intrinsic importance.

 In this period, Lee found himself entering national competitions - obtaining gold medals and awards for best of class.

-When the opportunity came to purchase the former Elios Restaurant in Market Place Barton-upon-Humber, Lee and Tracey jumped at the opportunity.
-It was a perfect joint-venture, each bringing their strengths and aptitudes to the business.
+When the chance came to purchase the former Elios Restaurant in Market Place Barton-upon-Humber, Lee jumped at the opportunity.

 All staff at the restaurant are carefully selected and painstakingly trained to deliver great service to meet client expectations and match the kitchen’s standards of excellence.